despark/job-postings/senior-php-developer.md

 Except that legacy project we don't like.
 And you will not like it too.

 ## What languages makes you forget about time? :nerd_face:
 We use PHP in our day to day code adventures.
-We use 7.0 We are not limited to it though.
+We use PHP ~7.1 We are not limited to it though.
 Use best tool for the job someone once said.
 Everyday we argue about Symfony over Laravel, still we don't have the answer.
 Maybe we could try something cooler?
 Or even create something better?